Hall Family House & Store | Columbia County, FL | c. early 1920s

-No matter how many times you come across it, it still is so unsettling to find an abandoned home filled with possessions of its last inhabitants.
+No matter how many times you come across it, it still is so unsettling to find an abandoned home filled with the possessions of its last inhabitants.
 As connected as we are to our things, it seems so strange that someone could just leave all of theirs behind.

 The floors of this particular home were covered in mementos from a life that had lived here long ago.
 Clothing, shoes, a television, a couch, photos, and letters signed in by Elsie in 1992 were strewn about, leaving me with so many questions.